bitrise-steplib/bitrise-step-export-universal-apk/README.md

-# Export APK from AAB
+# Generate Universal APK

-Fancy description
+Generate Universal APK is step that can be used to create an universal APK from an AAB.

 ## How to use this Step